Fan Fic: The Fledgling Year

 - Action Girl: Aravis, though several female characters have or develop fighting skills to some degree.

-- Action Pet: Inga, Aravis’ belligerent horse, takes out her fair share of bad guys.
+- Action Pet: Inga, Aravis’ belligerent horse, takes out her fair share of bad guys and is revealed to be a sapient Narnian in chapter 67.
 Done a little bit with some of the other horses, such as Cor’s stallion Raider.
 Humorously averted with Corin’s “pretty little mare”.